-Since fiscal 2003, the Company has had various stock repurchase programs that authorized the purchase of up to \$1.75 billion of the Company's outstanding common stock, including a program approved in August 2010 authorizing the repurchase of up to \$200 million of the Company's outstanding common stock.
-During fiscal 2011, the Company purchased 10.7 million shares of its common stock for an aggregate purchase price of \$186.4 million, of which \$0.8 million was pending settlement and is included in other current liabilities in the consolidated balance sheet as of April 3, 2011.
-During fiscal 2010, the Company purchased 10.1 million shares of its common stock for an aggregate purchase price of \$165.5 million, of which \$3.6 million was pending settlement and is included in other current liabilities in the consolidated balance sheet as of March 28, 2010.
-As of April 3, 2011, the Company had purchased a total of 103.3 million shares of common stock under these repurchase programs for an aggregate purchase price of \$1.63 billion.
+Since fiscal 2003, the Company has had various stock repurchase programs that authorized the purchase of up to \$1.95 billion of the Company's outstanding common stock, including a program approved in November 2011 authorizing the repurchase of up to \$200 million of the Company's outstanding common stock over a two-year period.
+During fiscal 2012, the Company purchased 8.6 million shares of its common stock for an aggregate purchase price of \$128.4 million.
+During fiscal 2011, the Company purchased 10.7 million shares of its common stock for an aggregate purchase price of \$186.4 million.
+As of April 1, 2012, the Company had purchased a total of 111.9 million shares of common stock under these repurchase programs for an aggregate purchase price of \$1.76 billion.

-Repurchased shares have been recorded as treasury shares and will be held until the Company's Board of Directors designates that these shares be retired or used for other purposes.
+Repurchased shares have been recorded as treasury shares and will be held unless and until the Company's Board of Directors designates that these shares be retired or used for other purposes.

-Note 9.
+Note 11.
 Stock-Based Compensation